Charles Lamb

 Charles Lamb (10 February 1775 – 27 December 1834) was an English essayist, poet, and antiquarian, best known for his Essays of Elia and for the children's book Tales from Shakespeare, co-authored with his sister, Mary Lamb (1764–1847).

-Friends with such literary luminaries as Samuel Taylor Coleridge, Robert Southey, William Wordsworth, and William Hazlitt, Lamb was at the centre of a major literary circle in England.
+Friends with such literary luminaries as Samuel Taylor Coleridge, Robert Southey, William Wordsworth, Dorothy Wordsworth and William Hazlitt, Lamb was at the centre of a major literary circle in England.
 He has been referred to by E. V. Lucas, his principal biographer, as "the most lovable figure in English literature".

 Youth and schooling

 Lamb was born in London, the son of John Lamb (c.
-1725–1799) and Elizabeth (died 1796), née Field.
-Lamb had an elder brother and sister; four other siblings did not survive infancy.
-John Lamb was a lawyer's clerk and spent most of his professional life as the assistant to a barrister named Samuel Salt, who lived in the Inner Temple in the legal district of London; it was there, in Crown Office Row, that Charles Lamb was born and spent his youth.
+1725–1799) and Elizabeth (née Field, died 1796).
+Lamb had an elder brother, also John, and sister, Mary; four other siblings did not survive infancy.
+John Lamb (Lamb's father) was a lawyer's clerk and spent most of his professional life as the assistant to barrister Samuel Salt, who lived in the Inner Temple in the legal district of London; it was there, in Crown Office Row, that Charles Lamb was born and spent his youth.
 Lamb created a portrait of his father in his "Elia on the Old Benchers" under the name Lovel.
-Lamb's older brother was too much his senior to be a youthful companion to the boy but his sister Mary, being born eleven years before him, was probably his closest playmate.
 Lamb was also cared for by his paternal aunt Hetty, who seems to have had a particular fondness for him.
 A number of writings by both Charles and Mary suggest that the conflict between Aunt Hetty and her sister-in-law created a certain degree of tension in the Lamb household.
-However, Charles speaks fondly of her and her presence in the house seems to have brought a great deal of comfort to him.
+However, Charles speaks fondly of her and her presence in the house seemed to have brought a great deal of comfort to him.

 Some of Lamb's fondest childhood memories were of time spent with Mrs Field, his maternal grandmother, who was for many years a servant to the Plumer family, who owned a large country house called Blakesware, near Widford, Hertfordshire.
 After the death of Mrs Plumer, Lamb's grandmother was in sole charge of the large home and, as William Plumer was often absent, Charles had free rein of the place during his visits.
 A picture of these visits can be glimpsed in the Elia essay Blakesmoor in H—shire.